 I recently returned from an industry conference.
 The speakers were excellent and it was great to get away from my desk, connect with the attendees, and have the opportunity to step back and think big picture about what I need to be doing to drive success in my position.
 I returned with all sorts of notes, to-dos, and grand visions for change.

 "It's impossible to get serious face time with senior executives."
 “Even getting 15 minutes with a senior executive can take 15 months.”
 I hear things like this all the time from professionals, sellers, and other business leaders who want to get more time with decision makers, but haven’t yet cracked the code.

 Confused why your value prop doesn't work?
 You shouldn't be.
-“We build brands…” Back in the late 90s when I was a running a marketing firm, this was the beginning of our value proposition.
+“We build brands…” Back in the late 90's when I was a running a marketing firm, this was the beginning of our value proposition.
 We thought it was brilliant… until we started using it.

+Do your sales managers know how to coach and motivate your sales people?
 Your sales staff is underperforming, but you can't figure out why.
 You're pretty sure that you've hired the best possible talent, but some days it seems like your sales staff is the gang that can’t shoot straight.
 Where did you go wrong?